What is unconscious bias and why is it important to understand it?

 What is unconscious bias?

 We all have unconscious biases.
 They are learned sterotypes that are automatic, unintentional, deeply engrained within our beliefs, universal, and have the ability to affect our behaviour.
-For example, if you're stuck in a car park with a flat tyre, chances are you'd be most likely to approach a man, rather than a woman, if you needed assistance in changing it.
+For example, if you're stuck in a car park with a flat tyre, chances are you'd be most likely to approach a man, rather than a woman, if you needed assistance in changing it, this is known as gender bias.

 While this unconscious bias may seem innocent, problems can arise when unconscious biases make their way into workplaces.